-FreeTaxUSA can also be used as a tax calculator to estimate your taxes, calculate your refund and find tax credits and deductions.
+FreeTaxUSA can also be used as an income tax calculator to estimate your taxes, calculate your refund and find tax credits and deductions.
 You do this by going through the process as if you’re filing your taxes regularly.
 You set up an account and enter tax information to the best of your knowledge.

-By the end, you’ll have an estimation of your income, tax liability, refund and credits and deductions.
+By the end, you’ll have an estimation of your income, tax liability, refund, credits and deductions.
 All this information is given to you before you file the return, so you won’t have to actually submit it.
 When it’s time to actually file, you can update the existing information into the accurate numbers and then file it.

-|Free||Federal: $0 State: $12.95 Management Fee: $0||Comes with major tax form compatibility, automatic return backup, auto-transfer of last year’s information|
+|Basic Edition||Federal: $0, State: $14.99||Comes with major tax form compatibility, automatic return backup, auto-transfer of last year’s information|

 Who FreeTaxUSA Is For